cbott/RemoteNote/README.md

     // secrets.h
     #define SECRET_SSID "your wifi ssid"
     #define SECRET_PASS "your wifi password"
-    #define SHEET_ID "your spreadsheet id"
+    #define SECRET_PAGE_ID "your/gist/path"
     ```
-    where spreadsheet ID is taken from the url as
-    `https://docs.google.com/spreadsheets/d/your spreadsheet id/edit#gid=0`
+    where your/gist/path points to the raw view of the gist and will look something like `cbott/xxxxxxxx/raw`
 1. If you do not care about battery voltage sensing, update the `EPD_CS` define line in RemoteNote.ino to be 9 instead of 5
     - Assuming you want a nice battery percentage indicator, we need to modify the board a bit because the FeatherWing uses pin 9 (analog A7) for chip select, even though the Feather board uses that same pin for battery sensing.
     - Cut the jumper traces on the back of the FeatherWing labeled ECS and SDCS, and solder a jumper from the far side of ECS to the pin side of SDCS.